 Pets can give people with dementia feelings of unconditional love.
 But getting a new pet isn’t a decision to be made lightly.
-Here we share 6 things to consider before seeking a pet for someone with dementia, and some personal experiences shared by members of our online community.
+There are lots of things to consider before seeking a pet for someone with dementia.

-People with dementia can find caring for an animal to be a source of support and stress relief.
-A person living with dementia can also benefit from companionship and friendship from keeping a pet and it may provide a sense of purpose.
+People with dementia can find caring for an animal to be a source of support and comfort.
+A person living with dementia can also benefit from the companionship and friendship from keeping a pet, and caring for the pet may also provide a sense of purpose.

 How can a person with dementia benefit from keeping a pet?